 Investors buy gold as for one of three reasons: a hedge, a safe haven, or a direct investment.
 Which of these is the best reason?
 Research says that gold is the best hedge against a stock market crash.

 Gold as a Hedge

 In 2008, despite the financial crisis, some investors continued to hedge against a dollar decline caused by two new factors.
-One was the Federal Reserve's quantitative easing program, launched in December 2008.
-In that program, the Fed exchanged credit for bank Treasurys.
+One was the quantitative easing program launched in December 2008.
+In that program, the Federal Reserve exchanged credit for bank Treasurys.
 The Fed simply created the credit out of thin air.
 Investors were concerned this increase in the money supply would create inflation.

-The other was record-level deficit spending that drove the debt-to-GDP ratio above the critical 77 percent level.
+The other was record-level deficit spending that drove the debt-to-GDP ratio above the critical 77% level.
 That expansionary fiscal policy could create inflation.
 The increase in the nation's debt could also cause the dollar to decline.

 Gold as a Safe Haven

 A safe haven protects investors against a possible catastrophe.
 That's why many investors bought gold during the financial crisis.
 Gold prices continued to skyrocket in response to the eurozone crisis.
 Investors were also concerned about the impact of Obamacare and the Dodd-Frank Wall Street Reform Act.
 The 2011 debt ceiling crisis was another worrying event.